PH Design and Construction 5 Star Google Reviews

 Your choice of exterior materials affects both initial costs and long-term maintenance expenses.

-Siding Options According to recent data, siding costs average $12 per square foot.
+Siding costs average $12 per square foot.
 Material choices range from affordable vinyl to high-end natural stone, with each option offering different benefits in terms of durability, maintenance, and aesthetic appeal.

-Roofing Materials Most home builders install affordable asphalt shingles, which cost between $5,500 and $20,000 depending on roof size and complexity.
-Higher-quality weatherproof wrapping and exterior siding represent an investment in your home’s durability.
+Most home builders install affordable asphalt shingles, which cost between $5,500 and $20,000 depending on roof size and complexity.
+Higher-quality weatherproof wrapping and exterior siding represent an investment in your home's long-term durability.

 5. Specialty Materials: Steel, Aluminum, and Copper